Menu

 What is the validity period of the withdrawal slip?

 There is no validity period if you just get a fresh slip from the branch, but the validity period starts when you mention a date.
 If you write today’s date but don’t submit it, it cannot be reused tomorrow.
-Always fill it fresh at the bank counter.
+Always fill it fresh at the bank counter.]

-What are the Withdrawal Limits Through Slips
+What Are the Withdrawal Limits Through Slips?

 What If Your Bank Doesn’t Use Withdrawal Slips?